December-peony/WuzzufJobsWebAnalysis/README.md

 Reading, cleaning wuzzuf(Egyptain jobs website) data set and produce statistics about job market in Egypt.\
 dataset source : <a>https://www.kaggle.com/omarhanyy/wuzzuf-jobs</a> \
 Project is done using java, displaying results as json on a spring boot web serivce.
-* This project is a final project for java module at AI engineer at ITI Egypt.
+* This project is a final project for java module at AI track-ITI Egypt.